Displaying Sensor States

 Body State View

-The “Body State View” is a view that displays sensor state values as they are.
+The “Body State View” is provided as a view that displays sensor state values directly as numerical values.

 ../_images/BodyStateViewSR1.png

-In the initial state, all the values will be 0, as shown in the figure.
-However, the values will change when you start a simulation.
-When you play back recorded simulation results, the values will be displayed as they were at every point during the simulation.
+In the initial state, all values are 0 as shown in the figure, but the values change when you start a simulation.
+Also, when playing back recorded simulation results, the state at the target time is displayed.

 Sensor Visualizer Item